Dan L. Burk

-Dan L. Burk is Chancellor's Professor of Law at the University of California, Irvine School of Law and is a founding member of the law faculty.
-His areas of expertise include intellectual property (especially cyber law and biotechnology), gene patenting, digital copyright, electronic commerce and computer trespass.
+Dan L. Burk was an American legal scholar who was Chancellor's Professor of Law at the University of California, Irvine School of Law and a founding member of the law faculty.
+His areas of expertise included intellectual property, gene patenting, digital copyright, electronic commerce and computer trespass.

 Education

-Burk holds a B.S. in Microbiology (1985) from Brigham Young University, an M.S.
+Burk held a B.S. in Microbiology (1985) from Brigham Young University, an M.S.
 (1987) in Molecular Biology and Biochemistry from Northwestern University, a J.D.
 (1990) from Arizona State University, and a J.S.M (1994) from Stanford University.

 Academic career

 Burk was an assistant professor at Seton Hall University School of Law from 1995 to 1997, and an associate professor from 1997 to 1999.
 He served as a professor at the University of Minnesota Law School from 2000 to 2008.
 In 2008, he became a founding faculty member at the University of California, Irvine, School of Law, where he is currently Chancellor's Professor of Law.